The time to say thank you is here

-- Fill in the nomination survey form, which will ask for your student number for each category you are nominating.
+- Complete the nomination form and include your student number for each category you nominate

 See the awards criteria for each category below.
-Nominate for as many categories as you can to honour all those you feel are deserving.
-Be sure to only nominate students for student categories and lecturers or other University staff for their correct categories.
+Please only nominate students for student categories, and lecturers or University staff for the correct staff categories.

 Nominations

-Also provide accurate details of which School a lecturer or member of staff is part of.
+You have until Thursday 17th April at midnight to nominate.
+Please include accurate details of which School a lecturer or staff member is part of.

-From April 14 - Our shortlisted nominees will be contacted by email.
+From April 21 shortlisted nominees will be contacted by email.

 Students